What is the Iran crisis and what does the UK need to do? This is the question our editors face for our second article here at Point of Information.

 Max argues that we should stand up to Trump alongside the EU.
 First of all, Trump is helping the Royal Navy escort ships through the Straits of Hormuz and has granted two warships and aerial surveillance to help uphold free trade in the region.
 America is our closet ally and we must help them as they have helped us.
 Furthermore, the European powers have taken very little interest in the situation and have done little to help.
 Therefore, with the formation of the UK-US Maritime Agreement hopefully we will see the European powers jump of the fence and join the agreement to stand up for free trade and democracy.

-Don’t take sides – we need a mediator not an AGGRESSOR – by Labour
+Don’t take sides – we need a mediator not an AGGRESSOR – – Labour article

 When former President Barack Obama humiliated Donald Trump with a steady supply of zingers at the 2011 White House Correspondents’ Dinner, it was seen as satisfying retribution for the ridiculous ‘Birther’ of conspiracy theories Trump had zealously promoted.
 Little did Obama know, he had bruised an ego capable of swindling its way to the most powerful office of modern times, and started a feud with someone petty enough to smash the Crown Jewel of his presidency – the 2015 Iran deal, also known as the JCPOA (Joint Comprehensive Plan of Action).